 A. After taking the necessary steps to ensure the safety of the boiler, he should call the attention of the Driver and the Officer-in-Charge to the matter at once.

-35. Q. Do you understand that you are entirely subordinate to the Driver, and must carry out whatever instructions he gives you, cheerfully and respectfully?
+35. Q. Do you understand that the Fireman is entirely subordinate to the Driver, and must carry out whatever instructions are given him, cheerfully and respectfully?

 A. Yes.